Way Down East: Way Down East on National Radio

-On June 11, 1937, just as the second run was ending, WOR, Mutual and Sterling Products were sued by a Mr. William Brady who claimed to have purchased the story from the author of the play (Lottie Blair Parker).
-William Brady demanded that WOR-Mutual "cease-and-desist" (even though they had already ceased with the broadcast of the 195th and last episode) and to surrender all profits to himself.
-It's interesting to note that Mr. Brady waited until the very last episode was broadcast before demanding "all profits."
-And so began a lawsuit that was filed 1 1/2 years after the series began.
-After a lengthy trial before a judge (no jury), the verdict came down against the plaintiff, in favor of WOR-Mutual.
-It was ruled that just because Mr. Brady purchased the film and stage rights, Mutual could and did obtain the legal right to dramatize the story on radio.
-Mr. Brady had received credit as one of the screen writers on D. W. Griffith's famous 1920 film, but gained no financial reward from, "Way Down East" on radio.
+On September 8, 1937, just one week before the second run was starting, WOR, Mutual and the sponsors were sued in New York's Superior Court by a Mr. William A. Brady who claimed to have purchased the rights to the story from the author of the play (Lottie Blair Parker).
+William Brady demanded that WOR-Mutual "cease-and-desist" the planned re-run of the programs and to surrender all profits made to date to himself.
+Mr. Brady waited until all 130 episodes had been broadcast until claiming all the profits.
+And so began a lawsuit that was filed 1 1/2 years after the series first began.
+After a lengthy trial before Judge Duane Jones of New York's Superior Court (no jury), the verdict came down against the plaintiff, in favor of WOR-Mutual.
+It was ruled that just because Mr. Brady purchased the film and stage rights, Mutual could and did obtain the legal right to dramatize the story on radio. $750 was paid to the playwright, Lottie Blair Parker.
+Mr. Brady was the producer of the movie and had also received credit as one of the writers on D. W. Griffith's famous film, but gained no financial reward from, "Way Down East" on radio.
+A transcript of the trial made assigning broadcast dates to each episode possible.